lensonp/ML_optical/README.md

 This level of completeness
 leaves the code flexible for expansion and/or re-purposing.

-In the past, these modules included the full range of regression techniques available in scikit-learn including the development version (for multilayer perceptron models), unsupervised feature exploration (PCA, clustering),
+In previous versions, these modules included the full range of regression techniques available in scikit-learn including the development version (for multilayer perceptron models), unsupervised feature exploration (PCA, clustering),